Net metering in Arizona

 Though times vary by utility, peak hours typically range from afternoon to early evening on weekdays (2 p.m. – 8 p.m. for SRP and 4 p.m – 7 p.m. for APS).
 These times coincide with periods of increased residential demand.

-Electricity under these plans can cost 2-3 times more during peak hours compared to non-peak hours during the summer months.
-Solar energy and battery storage systems can help to offset some of the expensive peak energy during these hours if they are designed appropriately.
-Some utilities also offer “super off peak” rates.
+Electricity under these plans can cost 2-3 times more during peak hours than non-peak hours during summer.
+Solar energy and battery storage systems can help offset some of the expensive peak energy during these hours if they are designed appropriately.
+Some utilities also offer “super off-peak” rates.
 These rates are of special benefit to electric vehicle (EV) owners who charge their EV at home.

 Demand charges

 Demand charges are based on the highest amount of energy you draw at home during a particular time.
 Arizona utilities were some of the first in the country to institute demand charges for residential customers.
-Demand charges are designed to encourage customers to lower their peak energy usage (e.g. by not running many major appliances simultaneously) when overall demand for electricity is highest.
+Demand charges are designed to encourage customers to lower their peak energy usage (for example, by not running many major appliances simultaneously) when the overall demand for electricity is highest.

 Solar export rates